-(1) Honors may be right for you if you want to pursue a question which may have been stimulated in a course you have taken or may have arisen out of your academic and intellectual experiences in another setting.
-Such an interest would be so stirring that you would like to spend a year reading, writing, and talking about it.
+(1) Honors may be right for you if you want to pursue a question or interest that might have been prompted for you in a course or that might have arisen out of your academic or writing experiences in another setting.
+Such an interest would be so strong that you would like to spend a year reading, writing, and talking about it.

 (2) You are interested in producing innovative, original research.
-Thesis topics can fall either on the “traditional” or on the "nontraditional” side of literary studies, yet still be exciting and innovative.
+Thesis topics can fall either on the “traditional” or on the "nontraditional” side of English Studies; both prospects can lead to exciting and innovative research and writing projects.
 You yourself design your own project so as to reflect and explore your own individual interests.
-Recent project topics in the last few years include: a materialist and cultural study of the coca leaf; transgender theory and the cultural politics of the cult film Hedwig and the Angry Inch; a cultural study of AOL’s instant messaging and its effects on the language of everyday communication; a literary study of race and gender in Toni Morrison’s novel The Bluest Eye; a literary study of homosexuality and the chivalric tradition in medieval literature; and how tropes of Eros and Thanatos operate historically and conceptually in the poetry of Emily Dickinson.
-If you want to do cutting edge work, this is the venue for you.
+Recent project topics in the last few years include: a materialist and cultural study of the coca leaf; transgender theory and the cultural politics of the cult film Hedwig and the Angry Inch; a cultural study of texting and its effects on the language of everyday communication; a theoretic study of the violence of democratic societies, as read through ancient Greek tragedies; a literary study of homosexuality and the chivalric tradition in medieval literature; a conceptual study of how tropes of Eros and Thanatos operate historically and conceptually in the poetry of Emily Dickinson; a study of the ecological politics of life and death in graphic novels and comic books such as The Walking Dead and Swamp Thing; a cultural study of how street art bears the potential to transform city dwellers' political consciousness.
+If you want to do cutting edge work like the research modeled by these examples of Honors theses, this is the venue for you.

-(3) You definitely should consider the Honors Program if you want to go to graduate school.
+(3) You definitely should consider the Honors Program if you want to go to graduate school, whether for English Studies or for a related discipline that values the skills fostered by intensive work in English and the Humanities.
 Honors theses will give you refined material for application writing samples, and they indicate that you have the ability both to do research in the field and to sustain a long project, two skills required in and expected of you before you enter any graduate program.
-Also, writers of honors theses develop more sophisticated senses of how to ask and explore a thetic or problem question.
-Graduate programs will take more seriously those candidates who not only write good compositions but who are thinking in original ways and who are asking interesting critical questions of literary and cultural texts.
+Also, writers of Honors theses develop more sophisticated senses of how to ask and explore a thetic or problem question.
+Graduate programs will take more seriously those candidates who not only write good compositions but who also are thinking in original ways and who are asking interesting critical questions of literary and cultural texts.

 (4) You get to work closely with a faculty member.
 If you're thinking about applying to graduate school, this may mean a better recommendation letter by someone who really knows you, your interests, and your work.
-You also will get an experience you do not often have in a class with 40 other students: Your faculty advisor will push you to work hard, so that you can learn your limits yet still have the freedom of doing an independent project that, in the end, is entirely reflective of you and your abilities.
+Even if you are not considering graduate school, you also will enjoy a rare experience that you do not often have in a class of 40 students!
+Your faculty advisor will encourage you to explore your interests while learning your limits.
+All the while, you will experience the freedom of doing an independent project that, in the end, is entirely reflective of you, your ideas and interests, and your abilities.

 Sequence and Description of Courses in English Honors